Medical Cannabis Education

 Safety considerations are sacrosanct when using medical cannabis.
 Potential side effects include dry mouth, red eyes, dizziness, and impaired coordination.
 Long-term use of cannabis may also lead to dependence and withdrawal symptoms.
 [10]

-Before starting medical cannabis, it is recommended to consult with a healthcare provider knowledgeable in cannabis medicine.
+Before beginning use of medical cannabis, it is recommended to consult with a healthcare provider knowledgeable in cannabis medicine.
 Individuals with a history of psychiatric disorders should use caution when using cannabis, as it may exacerbate symptoms.
 It is also essential to ensure that medical cannabis does not interact with other medications the individual may be consuming.

 Types of Medical Cannabis